 Rotate rugs every six to 12 months to prevent uneven wear.
 Check the back of rugs periodically to monitor potential damage from moths or carpet beetles.

 If you don't use a pad, be sure that rug corners are out of the way in high-traffic areas.
-Many scatter rugs feature nonskid backing that keeps them from sliding out from underfoot you when you step on them, even if the floor beneath them is smooth.
+Many scatter rugs feature nonskid backing.
+It can keep a rug from sliding out from underfoot you when you step on them, even if the floor beneath them is smooth.

 Tip: If you have an expensive rug or are dealing with a particularly tricky stain, contact a professional rug cleaner for assistance.

-There is a perfect area rug for just about any room in your home.
+With a little research, you can find the perfect area rug for any room in your house.
 Consider the types of rug materials and then select the color and design that will work best with your decor.

 Need help identifying a rug design or material?
 Find products fast with image search in The Home Depot Mobile App.
-Snap a picture of an item you like and the app will present similar products.
+Snap a picture of an item you like and the app will show you similar products.